AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 ### Metrics

 Grants access to metrics in your report suite.
-Metrics are listed as their respective component in Analysis Workspace, or if the metric is available in Reports & Analytics, available as a menu item under Site Metrics.
+Metrics are listed as their respective component in Analysis Workspace.

 Custom metrics are labeled 'Custom Event 1-1000' to keep them independent of report suites.
 If 'Custom Event 1' is an enabled permission item, that user has access to event1 in all report suites in the product profile.

 ### Dimensions

 Grants access to dimensions in your report suite.
-Dimensions are listed as their respective component in Analysis Workspace, or if the dimension is available in Reports & Analytics, available as a menu item.
+Dimensions are listed as their respective component in Analysis Workspace.

 Custom variables, such as eVars, are labeled 'Custom Conversion 1-250' to keep them independent of report suites.
 If 'Custom Conversion 1' is an enabled permission item, that user has access to eVar1 in all report suites in the product profile.